yashsavalia1/aws-pcap/docs/FinalReport.md

 - I was very unaware of packet capture, so the project helped increase my understanding.
 Now I understand how packet capture works and can use packet capture for latency analysis for financial and other projects going forward.
 - I always knew Go, but never had a chance to use it.
 Using it was very fun, but still presented a learning curve.
 - I have done many full-stack projects, but this project was quite challenging, so I was able to learn alot from it.
 This includes more advanced charting, creating a better UI/UX, working with a complex backend, etc.
+- Figuring out all the aspects of packet decryption, including the many libraries/packages and the TLS handshake, was highly challenging and rewarding.